Yan-Oliveira/doc-fao/content/ci-references/admin.rst

          - ``Includes``
          - ``ConnectedTo``

-         Additional link types can be defined in the OTRS configuration.
+         Additional link types can be defined in the system configuration.

       ``LinkDirection``
          Defines the direction of the link.
 Possible values are ``Source`` and ``Target``.